 Procedure for Applying for External Funding

-The selkin [at] haverford.edu (subject: Grant%20Proposal%20Assistance) (Director of Sponsored Research) encourages you to contact them at the very beginning of your grant-seeking process, so that they can help you to strategize and to find a full range of possible funders.
+The selkin [at] haverford.edu (Director of Sponsored Research) encourages you to contact them at the very beginning of your grant-seeking process, so that they can help you to strategize and to gain an overview.

 The best sources for assistance on the academic content of your proposal are the program announcement, a program officer or even a reviewer if available, and your professional colleagues.
 Sometimes a funder will make available a list of previous recipients of funding; it may useful for you to contact one or more of them.

 Please be aware that depending on the grant program and your circumstances, you may need to apply a year or more in advance of when you want the funds.

 For many federal funders, the College must submit your proposal on your behalf, subject to any program requirements or limitations concerning additional applications from other faculty members.
 In other cases, such as many foundations, you will submit the proposal yourself, but even in those cases, your proposal may include some document demonstrating College approval (often signed by the hc-aor [at] haverford.edu (subject: Seeking%20AOR%20Approval) (Associate Provost for Curricular Development and Research)), or the funds will be administered by the College if you are successful.
 In all these cases (College submits or College provides approval form or College administers funds), you will need College approval of your proposal and should follow the timeline below.

 In other cases, we still encourage you to contact us and follow the timeline below, to help you meet the program requirements and ensure that your plans are compliant with College policies.